Statistical Modeling Definition

 Does OmniSci Offer a Statistical Modeling Solution?

 Statistical modeling serves as one of the solutions for the data discovery challenge facing big data management systems.
-OmniSci for Data Scientists provides an always-on dashboard for monitoring the health of statistical models in which the user can visualize predictions alongside actual outcomes and see how predications diverge from real life.
+OmniSci's Data Science Platform provides an always-on dashboard for monitoring the health of statistical models in which the user can visualize predictions alongside actual outcomes and see how predications diverge from real life.